cskitty/cskitty.github.io/_posts/2020-04-18-physics-canon-modeling.md

 ---
-title: "Modeling a Canon using Python"
+title: "Modeling a Cannon using Python"
 date: 2020-04-13T15:34:30-04:00
 categories:
   - Programming